Can CSG Systems International, Inc. (NASDAQ:CSGS) Improve Its Returns?

 So, based on the above formula, the ROE for CSG Systems International is:

-The 'return' refers to a company's earnings over the last year.
-That means that for every $1 worth of shareholders' equity, the company generated $0.17 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.12 in profit.

-CSG Systems International's Earnings Growth And 17% ROE
+CSG Systems International's Debt And Its 12% ROE

 CSG Systems International clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 1.16.
 While its ROE is respectable, it is worth keeping in mind that there is usually a limit as to how much debt a company can use.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.